Healthy, beautiful, glowing skin is being supported primarily by your diet.

 3. Dairy and the Breakouts

-Furthermore, milk cows are often given bovine growth hormone (BGH) to increase milk production.
+Milk cows are often given bovine growth hormone (BGH) to increase milk production.
 This means that milk they give also contain the hormone.

-According to this study, when consuming milk containing BGH, you risk getting your own hormones off balance.
+When consuming milk containing BGH, you risk getting your own hormones off balance.
 And hormone imbalances trigger acne.